claceio/docs/content/docs/Applications/Lifecycle.md

 For cases where the plugin defines an API as Write, the app permission can overwrite the default type and define the operation to be a READ operation.
 For example, the disk_usage app runs the `du` command, which is a read operation.
 The [app config defines](https://github.com/claceio/clace/blob/49182d4ca1cacbd8e3463a77c2174a6da1fb66c9/examples/disk_usage/app.star#L45) the run plugin call as `type="READ"`, over-riding the default WRITE type defined in the plugin.
 If no type is specified in the permission, the type defined in the plugin takes effect.

 Staging and Preview apps are allowed only READ calls by default, even if the app permissions allow WRITE operations.
-To allow stage apps access to WRITE operations, run `clace app update stage-write-access all true`.
+To allow stage apps access to WRITE operations, run `clace app update-settings stage-write-access true all`.
 Change `all` to the desired app glob pattern.

-To allow preview apps access to WRITE operation, run `clace app update preview-write-access example.com:/ true`.
+To allow preview apps access to WRITE operation, run `clace app update-settings preview-write-access true example.com:/`.
 This changes the existing preview apps and any new preview apps created for example.com:/ to allow write operations, if the permissions have been approved.